Greek Island Hopping

 Island Hopping to Mykonos

 What to say about Mykonos…A unique gem in the Mediterranean.
 That’s true, but maybe not for the right reasons.
 Stacey and I had a split opinion on the place.
 For me, it’s a bit of a one-trick pony.
 Mykonos Town is unbelievably cute with its whitewashed buildings and tiny streets.
 It’s unlike any other Greek island we’ve visited.
-But that’s not the only thing that’s unique.
-It’s incredibly expensive and full of boutique shops.
-I felt it lacked an identity and seemed a bit of a playground for the rich and those in search of material things and a decent Instagram picture.
+But that’s not the only unique thing.
+It’s costly and full of boutique shops.
+I felt it lacked an identity and seemed like a playground for the rich and those in search of material things and a decent Instagram picture.
 We should have known this when we landed.

 A private jet landed after us with the registration mark ‘money’ on the side!
 We didn’t do masses of research before we arrived, but we didn’t come across anything to indicate just how expensive it would be.
-We’re budget travellers (not because we’re tight, we just like to do more on less!) so Mykonos came as a bit of a shock.
-Having said that, it’s a must-visit place, and we had such a great time.
+We’re budget travellers (not because we’re tight, we like to do more on less!), so Mykonos came as a bit of a shock.
+That said, it’s a must-visit, and we had a great time.

 Avoid a long stay